 One more thing, I have been told that these rules apply to private and public schools.
 The laws apply to everyone and anyone has a right to opt out.
 Watch this video on what to do if you live in one of those states that have different restrictions.
 Every state has their own laws and some you may be able to use religious exemption or philosophical exemption.
 Here is a link that shows what every state allows. http://www.ncsl.org/research/health/school-immunization-exemption-state-laws.aspx

 Most of us have had chicken pox as kids, and even though the “pox” goes away, the virus never does.
 So if you’re overstressed and your immune system is not as strong as it should be, the chicken pox virus can reemerge as shingles.
 And it can be…agonizing.

 Then, to make it more agonizing…enter Merck.

-Its shingles vaccine was given the FDA stamp of approval back in 2006.
+Its shingle vaccine was given the FDA stamp of approval back in 2006.
 Lately, it’s being heavily advertised on television.
-Merck’s ad has run thousands of times featuring everyday people like James, Ruth, Cindie, Dan and others — all telling their shingles horror stories.
+Merck’s ad has run thousands of times featuring everyday people like James, Ruth, Cindie, Dan and others — all telling their shingle horror stories.

 But the real horror is what’s lurking in this vaccine.

 There are three basic facts you should remember when you are exercising your right to make an informed, voluntary vaccination choice for yourself or your child in America: